getsentry/rfcs/text/0063-sdk-crash-monitoring.md

 ## Options Considered

+For every solution, the server or the SDK has to strip all irrelevant data for us to have enough information to solve an SDK crash to reduce privacy implications and risk.
+They should strip stacktrace frames from our customers, remove most of the context, etc.

 - [Option 1: Detect during event processing](#option-1)
 - [Option 2: Detect in SDKs](#option-2)
 - [Option 3: Client Reports](#option-3)